-Under the Administration of George W. Bush, the fundamentals of U.S.-China-Taiwan relations have undergone some changes.
-Many observers see the current Bush Administration as having abandoned the long-standing U.S. policy of "strategic ambiguity" on Taiwan in favor of policy clarity that places more emphasis on Taiwan's interests and less on PRC concerns.
-Among other things, President Bush has publicly stated that the United States would do "whatever it took" to help Taiwan's defense - an unprecedented statement which no prior U.S. President has made.
-In April 2002, the President also approved a substantial sale of U.S. weapons and defense articles to Taiwan, including Kidd-class destroyers, anti-submarine P-3 "Orion" aircraft, and diesel submarines.
+Under the current Bush Administration.
+U.S.-China-Taiwan relations have undergone important changes.
+Many observers see current approach as having abandoned the longstanding U.S. policy of "strategic ambiguity" on Taiwan in favor of "strategic clarity" that places more emphasis on Taiwan's interests and less on PRC concerns.
+Among other things, President Bush has publicly stated that the United States will do "whatever it takes" to help Taiwan's defense - an unprecedented statement which no prior U.S. President has made.
+In April 2002, the President also approved a substantial sale of U.S. weapons to Taiwan, including Kidd-class destroyers, antisubmarine P-3 "Orion" aircraft, and diesel submarines.
 The White House also has been more accommodating to visits from Taiwan officials than previous U.S. Administrations, and permitted visits from Taiwan's president in 2001 and by Taiwan's Vice-President and Defense Minister in 2002.

-The Administration's newly assertive posture toward Taiwan also is in keeping with growing congressional sentiment that the United States needs to do more to assist in Taiwan's defense needs, particularly given the PRC's military build-up along the south China coast and Beijing's repeated assertions that China will use force if necessary to reunify Taiwan with the mainland.
-Consequently, the 107th Congress has pushed forward with bipartisan initiatives seeking to focus more U.S. attention on Taiwan and raise its international stature.
-On April 9, 2002, a bipartisan coalition of House Members formed the Congressional Taiwan Caucus, the stated purpose of which is to focus increased policy attention on Taiwan's situation.
-The 107th Congress has also considered and acted upon legislation that increasingly seeks to expand the margins of U.S.-Taiwan ties.
+The Administration's assertive posture toward Taiwan also is in keeping with growing congressional sentiment that the United States needs to do more to assist in Taiwan's defense needs, particularly given the PRC's military build-up along the south China coast.
+Consequently, the 107th Congress pushed forward with bipartisan initiatives seeking to focus more U.S. attention on Taiwan and raise its international stature.
+On April 9, 2002, a bipartisan coalition of House Members formed the Congressional Taiwan Caucus, the stated purpose of which is to focus increased policy attention on Taiwan.
+The 107th Congress also considered and acted upon legislation that increasingly sought to expand the margins of U.S.-Taiwan ties.

-The apparent U.S. policy shifts come at a time of complexity and unpredictability in Taiwan's political environment.
+These apparent U.S. policy shifts have come at a time of complexity and unpredictability in Taiwan's political environment.
 Since 2000, the long-ruling Nationalist Party (KMT) has been handed stunning defeats, first losing the presidency to opposition Democratic Progressive Party (DPP) candidate Chen Shui-bian, then losing its majority in the legislature in 2001.
 The legislative election results in particular mean that there is now no political party in Taiwan with an absolute majority, a result leading some analysts to conclude that Taiwan will remain politically paralyzed for the foreseeable future.

 The misfortunes of the KMT and the fluidity of Taiwan's political scene have longer-term policy implications for the PRC and for U.S.-PRC-Taiwan relations.
-The KMT has been the island's most outspoken defender of the "one-China" policy and opponent of independence for Taiwan, while the DPP has long been associated with a proindependence platform.
+KMT has been the island's most outspoken defender of the "one-China" policy and opponent of independence for Taiwan, while the DPP has long been associated with a proindependence platform.
 The new prominence of the DPP in Taiwan's political life has meant that cross-strait talks between the PRC and Taiwan are likely to remain stalled at the official level despite extensive Taiwanese trade with, and investment in, the Chinese mainland.
+This issue brief will be updated as developments warrant.